 Randophonic’s Facebook is mostly up to date.
 Please do like us.
 Not only will it make us feel better but it’s probably the best way to stay on top of day-to-day Randophonic action.

 What kind of a radio show is Randophonic?
 Apparently, we rate as eclectic.
 Which is a boring way of saying that we don’t do anything in particular (except for when we do).
 Because as far as we’re concerned, there are only two kinds of music.
 Good and bad.
 We try to play only the good stuff.
 Who cares what part of town, part of the world, part of the galaxy it’s from?

 There is also a Movie of the Week pretty much every week.
 These are, for the most part, uninterrupted almost hour long mixes — movies without pictures.
 They’re also mostly coming from the archives of late.

 You may also have heard of Philip Random’s All Vinyl Countdown + Apocalypse (aka The 1,111 Greatest Records You’ve Probably Never Heard).
 That kept us busy for all of 2012 plus chunks of 2011 and 2013 as well.
-We’d link you to the podcasts but they seem to have gotten lost recently in some sinister time slip.
+We’d link you to the podcasts but many of them seem to have gotten lost in some sinister time slip.
 Don’t worry.
 We’re currently revisiting the whole thing one record at a time, one day at a time, here at Randophonic.com.
 And we’ll probably get the podcasts re-posted eventually.